rokath/trice/docs/TCOBSSpecification.md

 |   9 \* `FF`                | `F3 R3`      | extension   |
 |  16 \* `FF`                | `F4 R4`      | extension   |
 |  64 \* `FF`                | `F4 R4 R4`   | extension   |

+The reserved values `00000ooo` with `ooo` = 001...111 are usable too for the extended encoding.

 ##  4. <a name='TCOBSSoftwareInterface'></a>TCOBS Software Interface